gutenbergtools/gutenbergsite/site/policy/collection_development.md

 the public domain.
 New Project Gutenberg eBooks are typically digitized versions of books that were published long ago, and for which any US copyright has expired.

-Collection development focuses on literature and other written works that have enduring value for readers.
+Collection development focuses on literature and other written works.
 Selections are made by volunteers with diverse interests, and essentially all eligible submissions are welcome.

 The basic eligibility criteria are: